5 ESSENTIAL COMMANDS WORTH TEACHING YOUR DOG

 - The next phase involves you following the routine, but while standing up!
 If your dog makes a move to get the regular treat, simply cover it with your foot.
 Keep practising!

 Every new command should be treated as that: new.
 There should be no rush, but rather buckets of patience and love.

-Learning something new will take time and if it’s too difficult rather focus on the easier stuff for a while to build
+Learning something new will take time and if it’s too difficult rather focus on the easier stuff for a while to build confidence again.

 Now, have fun keeping your dog entertained and safe with these handy commands and don’t stop practising.